+B-2.
 Sketch the acceptable wave function for the lowest energy level.

-"Keep" the wave function.
+"Keep " the wave function.
 Now view the wave functions for the highest energy.
+B-3.
 Sketch the acceptable wave function for the highest energy level.

-- ?
-How are the wave functions of these two allowed energies that you have sketched above similar to each other? - ?
+B-4.
+How are the wave functions of these two allowed energies that you have sketched above similar to each other?
+B-5.
 How are they different?

-We must address one final issue - the reason that different elements emit different energies of light.
+C. E nergies & Wave Functions for Other Atoms energi model ust address one final issue - the reason that different elements emit different ies of light.
 The electrical charge of the nucleus is different for each element.
-In our model that means that the potential energy is different for each element.
-Let us see how the allowed energies and wave functions depend upon the potential energy.

-Use the Potential/Change Depth and Potential/Change Width menus to create a different potential energy.
-Use Energies/Search Allowed Energies to determine the allowed energies for this new atom.
+In our I that means that the potential energy is different for each element.
+Let us see how owed energies and wave functions depend upon the potential energy. differe ne Potential/Change Depth and Potential/Change Width menus to create a ent potential energy.
+Use Energies/Search Allowed Energies to determine the ed energies for this new "atom."

-- ?
-Record the values of all allowed energies and the potential energy depth and width. - ?
-How do these allowed energies differ from the previous ones?

-Other groups in the class will have changed their potential energy in ways different from yours.
-Collect information from other groups so that you can answer the following questions.

-- ?
-How does the number of allowed energies change as the potential energy depth is increased? - ?
-How does the energy difference between the allowed energy levels change when the depth of the potential energy is increased? - ?
+C-1.
+Record the values of all allowed energies and the potential energy depth and width.
+C-2.
+How do these allowed energies differ from the previous ones? groups in the class will have changed their potential energy in ways different from Collect information from other groups so that you can answer the following ons.
+C-3.
+How does the number of allowed energies change as the potential energy depth is increased?
+C-4.
+How does the energy difference between the allowed energy levels change when the depth of the potential energy is increased?
+C-5.
 Can you use this information to describe why different elements have different spectra?
 If you can, do so.
 If not, discuss it with your instructor.